Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 Arm 2 – TBV + ChatGPT (General-Purpose LLM):

-Participants complete the TBV training and use OpenAI’s ChatGPT (O3-mini reasoning model) as a general-purpose large language model to assist them in researching, formulating, and refining their strategic theory before submitting their final decision.
+Participants complete the TBV training and use OpenAI’s ChatGPT (GPT 5.4, reasoning effort set to medium) as a general-purpose large language model to assist them in researching, formulating, and refining their strategic theory before submitting their final decision.
+Participants are allowed to use web search as well.

 Arm 3 – TBV + Aristotle (Agentic AI):

 All other procedures, materials, and timing are identical across conditions.
-Total participation time is approximately 45 minutes.
+Total participation time is approximately 1 hour.
 Interventions are delivered online via the Qualtrics platform.
-Randomization is implemented automatically within the survey workflow using minimized allocation to maintain covariate balance across education, experience, and baseline AI aversion.
+Randomization is implemented automatically within the survey workflow using minimized allocation to maintain covariate balance across education, M&A experience, and baseline AI aversion.

 Intervention Start Date